“Can you tell them to come and pick up their things between 3pm and 5pm? I'll leave it all in a box by the bins.”

 Before we get stuck in, remember this article is not personal investment advice and you should make your own investment decisions or seek independent financial advice.

-Any tax treatment depends on your individual circumstances and may be subject to change in the future.
+Any tax benefits and tax treatment depends on your individual circumstances and may be subject to change in the future.
 Before transferring an ISA you should check you will not lose valuable guarantees or be charged excessive transfer penalties.

 Why transfer your ISA in the first place?